bmkramer/101innovations-survey-data/README.md

 ## How can I get involved?
 * Come to our [session](https://app.mozillafestival.org/#_session-338)!
 It's on Saturday afternoon (3:15-5:15 pm) at floor 9, room 903.
 * In our [Contributing guidelines](CONTRIBUTING.md) you can read more about the goals and activities during the session.
-* Check out the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) code which applies to all facilitators and participants of this session.
+* Check out the [Mozilla Community Participation Guidelines](CODE_OF_CONDUCT.md) which applies to all facilitators and participants of this session.

 ## Want to know more?